 Yes...there is a list at the top of this post of great ideas for nuts.
 You can even add coconut flakes and seeds to make it fun!

-I like to keep the nuts in a mason jar with the lid screwed on.
-The nuts should keep up to 3-4 days if they last that long :-).
+I like to store the roasted nuts in a mason jar with the lid screwed on.
+If you do not have a mason jar, be sure to use an airtight container.
+The honey cashews should keep up to 3-4 days if they last that long.

 Honey Roasted Cashews